liupei101/AdvMIL/README.md

     --feat_dir /data/nlst/processed/feat-l1-RN50-B \
     --batch_size 512 --slide_ext .svs
 ```
-This step will compute all patch features and save them in `FEATURES_DIRECTORY`.
-Note that `DIR_TO_COORDS` should be the full path of the patch coordinates at `level = 1` from previous step.
+This step will compute all patch features and save them in `/data/nlst/processed/feat-l1-RN50-B`.
+Note that `--data_h5_dir` should be the full path of the patch coordinates at `level = 1` from previous step.

 Now it is expected that you have the following file directories (taking `nlst` for example) in your computer.
 - `/data/nlst/processed/feat-l1-RN50-B`: path to all patch features.